 CAN THERAPY HELP?

 I am a firm believer that if you are willing to work, you can greatly benefit from therapy.
-It is important to me to address your concerns in mindful manner, so that issues are being processed and not just stated and glossed over.
+It is important to me to address your concerns in a mindful manner, so that issues are being processed and not just stated and glossed over.